!

 Beyond data on abundance and habitat relationships, this work also provides estimates of survival and reproductive success, as well as population trends when data are combined across years.
 In addition, these data will inform additional studies focused on species of conservation concern, and more detailed studies of habitat selection and behavior.

 An initial study of changes in bird diversity and abundance from 1994-95 to 2006-07 in bosque introducido and bosque altoandino indicated large declines in species richness and capture rates.
-These changes are likely the result of various interacting factors, including local and regional changes in habitat outside of the protected area resulting in community changes within the reserve.
-We recommend continued population monitoring to verify trends and to strengthen the effectiveness of conservation efforts in the Andes.
+These changes are likely the result of various interacting factors, including local and regional changes in habitat outside of the protected area, resulting in community changes within the reserve.
+We recommended continued population monitoring to verify trends and to strengthen the effectiveness of conservation efforts in the Andes.

 Andean Condor Conservation: Monitoring Andean Condors and modeling habitat needs with new tools and old techniques